rcc-uchicago/user-guide/docs/FAQ/accounts_and_allocations_faq.md

 ??? question "What groups am I a member of? "
     To list the groups you are a member of, type ```groups``` on any RCC system.

+??? question "Will I still have access to Midway after I leave the University?"
+    Typically, UChicago IT will terminate your CNET ID soon after leaving the university.
+In order to regain access to Midway, you will need to request a new account.

 ## Allocations and Service Units

 ??? question "What is an allocation? "